Skip to main content

 We are committed to embedding an evidence-based culture of trauma-informed care and therapeutic practice and hold ourselves to high standards in all engagement with service users, colleagues and stakeholders alike.
 We are committed to research and evaluation and continually assess the effectiveness of our service through independent research and partnership with third level institutions.
 We strive to be a positive place to work, providing staff with reflective practice, regular supervision and a training budget.

-With offices and services in Blackrock, Blackpool, Clonakilty and Farranree we employ 130 staff across all departments.
+With current offices and services in Blackrock, Blackpool, Clonakilty and Farranree we employ 130 staff across all departments.
 We offer competitive salary packages as well as benefits including enhanced maternity leave; pension contribution scheme; health care plans; flexible working hours; internal and externally provided training opportunities, and competitive annual leave entitlement.

-Job Title Project Worker
+Job Title Social Care Worker/ Residential Care Worker

-Applications considered Via Application Only (Download)
+Applications considered Via

-Opening date for Applications 1st October 2025
+Opening date for Applications 23.03.2026

-Proposed Interview date(s) 23rd October 2025 , Blackrock Cork
+Proposed Interview date(s)

 – may be subject to change based on volume of candidates and availability of Service resources.